felias-fogg/PETPreformBoard/readme.md

 ![PETling photo](doc/PETtube.png)

-With an barometer, you can, for example, ask people to take the tube and carry it up to the summit of a hill.
+With a barometer, you can, for example, ask people to take the tube and carry it up to the summit of a hill.
 At the summit, the display then reavals a code.
-An example for this usage is for example the [geocache at Dagstuhl castle](https://coord.info/GC4XBM2).
+An example for this usage is the [geocache at Dagstuhl castle](https://coord.info/GC4XBM2).

 You'll find the Eagle files in the subdirectory *doc/eagle* together with pictures of how the PCB looks like.
-Let us have a look of the top side.
+Let us now have a look at the top side.

 ![Top of PCB](doc/eagle/top.png)

 On the right side, there is an ICSP header that one can use for programmig.
 Close to the ICSP header on the top, there is a 2-pin header for a power jumper.
 Without the jumper, the battery is cut off from the board.
 Then comes left of the ICSP header the place for the dot matrix display **DS1**, e.g., ***TA07-11SEKWA***.
-It is adivsable to chose a hyper-orange or hyper-red type such as the mentioned one because we can spare only a few mill Amps to light the dots.
+It is adivsable to chose a hyper-orange or hyper-red type because we can spare only a few mill Amps to light the dots.
 Even further left is the space for **IC1**, the MCU ***ATtiny1634***.
 Both the dot matrix display and the MCU have their respective 1-pins at the bottom to the left, as marked with the "1".

 Left of the MCU, there is space for the *optional* resistor **R10** of 0Ω.
-Put that in if you want to connect the Vcc pin of a sensor directly with the battery.
-If you want to switch the power to the sensor, put in instead in the *optinonal* P-channel MOS-FET ***IRLML2244*** at the place marked Q1.
+Put that in if you want to connect the Vcc pin of a sensor directly to the battery.
+If you want to switch the power to the sensor, put instead the *optinonal* P-channel MOS-FET ***IRLML2244*** at the place marked Q1.

-Let us now look at the bootom of the board.
+Let us now look at the bottom of the board.
 ![Bottom of PCB](doc/eagle/bottom.png)

 Now we start from the left, where we see the bottom of the ICSP header.
 Then there are SMD pads for an *optional* ***SQ-MIN-200*** or ***SQ-SEN-200*** vibration sensor.
 These are extremely sensitive, but also a bit expensive.
 Directly right to the pads are two through-hole pads that can be used for an alternative ***SW-18010*** vibration sensor, which is less expensive but also less sensitive.